Weekly Getaway–Solo Ski Around Crater Lake

 By Ed Lyons

 Crater Lake is more than a pretty volcanic pond.
 Thousands of years ago, Mt.
-Mazama blew its top forming a crater almost four thousand feet deep surrounded by a contiguous rim.
-Rain and snow runoff fill the 1,943-foot deep hole, and depending on whether you measure maximum or average depth, Crater Lake is anywhere from the third to tenth deepest lake in the world.
+Mazama blew it’s top forming a crater almost four thousand feet deep surrounded by a contiguous rim.
+Rain and snow runoff fills the 1,943-foot deep hole, and depending on whether you measure maximum or average depth, Crater Lake is anywhere from the third to the tenth deepest lake in the world.
 Indisputably, it is the deepest lake in the United States.

 Like any wilderness trip of such magnitude, especially in winter, careful planning is required.
 First, I asked God, “Should I go, yes or no?”
 Second, I talked with a ranger about snow levels and avalanche conditions.
 Finally, I shouldered my backpack, strapped on my skis, and glided westward along the rim in a clockwise direction from Rim Village.

-In the middle of that afternoon I found I was a lone skier among all the snowshoers returning to the village.
-There was no defined track among the mess of minimoguls, but many cheerful greetings were exchanged among fellow outdoor enthusiasts.
-After a couple hours of kicking and gliding, I passed the last snowshoer and found myself in total solitude at the base of Watchman Overlook.
+In the middle of that afternoon, I found I was an alone skier among all the snowshoers returning to the village.
+There was no defined track among the mess of mini moguls, but many cheerful greetings were exchanged among fellow outdoor enthusiasts.
+After a couple of hours of kicking and gliding, I passed the last snowshoer and found myself in total solitude at the base of Watchman Overlook.
 Looking east the azure hue of the lake rested below the towering majesty of Mt.
 Scott on the east rim.
 To the north and west rolled the Cascade mountains as far as I could see.
 Alone with God and His wondrous works, I felt tremendous awe and gratitude amid the Holy Spirit’s invigorating presence.
 It is for these personal, intimate moments with the Creator that I disappear into the back-country wilderness away from the hectic clutter of civilization.

 I continued around behind the massive Llao Rock, and not far from Cleetwood Cove I found a wind-scoured, exposed segment of the road’s asphalt where I set up my tent about eight hundred feet above the lake surface.
 The original plan was to camp on the snow, but how often does one get to sleep on the highway?